twbs/bootstrap/README.md

 **Themes**

 + Easily switch to different color schemes.
-(Available but still in infantile stage)
-+ Support for Bootswatch themes (still in testing).
++ Support for Bootswatch themes.
 Easily switch between predefined theme packages.
 + http://bootswatch.com/

 Change Themes
 -------------

-1. Open /overrides/less/overrides.less
+1. Open /extras/less/overrides.less
 2. Uncomment the @import lines of the theme you want to use.
 3. Compile.